splattersail-games/rts-wizard/spec.md

 # Bitwizards

 This document is not yet finalised
-The intention is to explicitly define the game
+The intention is to explicitly define the scope of the prototype

 ## Game
 ### Menu